Already enrolled? Sign in

--Shaheer Faltas, Journey School Administrator
+-Shaheer Faltas, Administrator at the Founding School

 "After seeing Journey School's Cyber Civics program presentation and learning more about it, I am pleased to endorse it on behalf of Charters OC as a solution to helping young people learn how to use digital media competently and thoughtfully."

 -Susan Mas, Executive Director, Charters OC- an initiative of Innovators OC and the California Charter Schools Association

 "The thoughtfulness and breadth of the program is an asset to our school, and the parents are very happy to have "tech-driver's-ed" in our curriculum."

--Soni Albright, East Bay Waldorf School
+-Soni Albright, City of Lakes Waldorf School

 "We know that digital-citizenship education works.
 The Journey School in Aliso Viejo, a small Southern California city, is an example of a digital-citizenship success story.
 Since instituting a three-year middle school series on digital citizenship, information literacy on evaluation of online sources, and media-literacy courses to teach critical-thinking skills around media texts of all kinds—music videos, film, print advertising—the school has nearly eliminated bullying and behavioral issues and significantly boosted standardized-test scores."